 At noon, I went to get the olive yield.
 We had 80 litres of oil at 17.7% yield per kilo.
 Very good indeed.
 I drove straight to Felix’s to divide up the bounty and apportion the bill and to hopefully celebrate the high oil content.

 The drive down their track was dire and a twinge of irritation seeped through me.
 For God’s sake couldn’t they level their drive a bit!
+After Felix was a stone mason.
 I feared a burst tire (8 in 2 years so far – time for a 4×4).
 Merche was at the end of the drive.
 I started to complain, but then she burst out “I had a fire.
 Oh Stephanie I had a fire!”
 She was totally distraught and showed me her burnt land and black trees.

 All the neighbours apart from me had been there trying to put it out and stop it spreading across the road while I had been merrily photographing it.
 Felix had been called backy from his work.
 In the end though, if it had not been for the flying firemen, the consequences probably would have been much worse than her small parcel of scourged land.